andyli/blog/content/posts/2009/2009-11-24_css-only-experiements.md

 [Open experiment](/wp-content/uploads/2009/11/css-experiment_mouse-shadow.php)

-It works on webkit browsers only (Chrome, Safari).
+It works on Webkit browsers only (Chrome, Safari).

 What I want to create is just some old-school shadow, fading etc. Turn out using a deeply-nested div for the effect is quite stylish.
 The divs